kvizdos/kvizdos.github.io/posts/Bottlenecked-by-My-SSD-—-Not-My-Code:-Searching-Roughly-3M-JSON-Records-in-130ms.md

 Now.. you might be wondering how Jetson achieved such blazing speed.
 The answer lies in its unique architecture and optimization techniques.

-- Explain the code, what it does well.
-- Explain the speed: 130ms for 2.7 M records (processing only, 0.9s for reading + processing), and getting ~5GB/s throughput
-- Insert a flame chart of the CPU usage being 90% indexbytebody (C code at its core, SIMD optimized)
-- Really go in depth about how that is so fucking cool
-- Insert a heap flame chart of memory usage showing *most* things are just runtime Go code that can't be optimized further.

 ## How'd Jetson Get So Fast?

 As a 10,000 foot overview, I wrote Jetson to be so fast by: